-The Director of Finance and Operations must present the budget to the Board for approval by the first Board meeting in August.
+The Director of Finance and Operations must present the budget to the Board for approval by the last Board meeting in August.
 At this meeting, the Board may refer the budget back to Finance and Operations Committee for further review or adjustments.
 Once the budget has been approved, finalized committee budgets shall be emailed to the members of each committee.
+If the budget has been sent back to finance and Operations committee for further adjustments, it must be adopted by the Board of Directors by the last Board meeting in September.